FabulousFabs/MSc_Rapid_Statistical_Learning/experiment/README.md

 8. Feedback&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(500ms)*
 9. Delay&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(~625ms, jittered)*

+A full run of the 2AFC should take no longer than 16 minutes.
+For a more comprehensive understanding of how this task works, please refer to `rsl2AFCW.sce`, `rsl2AFCW_main.pcl` and the shared sub-routines in `rsl_SUBS.pcl` as well as configuration in `rsl_INFO.pcl`.

 ### 2AFC (cue = word)
 This, too, is a variant of the classical two-alternative forced choice.
 In this case, however, we present an auditory stimulus as the cue, followed by two potential definitions only one of which can correctly be matched with the stimulus.
 Thereafter, participants receive visual feedback.
 The full procedure is: